gabbersepp/dev.to-posts/blog-posts/net-internals/profiler-fn-enter-arguments/profiler-fn-enter-arguments.md

 }
 ```

 Now execute the project as 64 bit application.
 This will produce function calls following the `fastcall` convention.
 That means that the parameters of `IntArrayFn` are passed from left to right in the registers `RCX, RDX, R8, R9`.
-This givbes us the possibility to retrive the memory adress of the argument by inspecting the registers.
+This gives us the possibility to retrieve the memory address of the argument by inspecting the registers.
 Run the application and as soon as the breakpoint is hit, open **Debugging > Window > Register** to display the registers:

 ![](./assets/register.jpg)